 Are you seeing the dreaded “Drivetrain Malfunction” error message on your BMW dashboard?
 This error message can be alarming, but understanding what it means and how to fix it can help.
 So, what exactly is the BMW drivetrain malfunction error?

-As a BMW owner, you know that they can provide an unbeatable driving experience.
-But at some point in time, even your beloved BMW may hit a roadblock and give you an error message related to its drivetrain.
+As a BMW car owner, you know that they can provide an unbeatable driving experience.
+But at some point in time, even your beloved BMW may hit a roadblock and give you a check engine light related to drivetrain issue.

 But don’t panic, understanding what this warning means is the first step towards getting back on road quickly.